-The kinesin-6 MKLP1 and kinesin-6 MKLP2 play a supporting role in spindle elongation together with EG5 inhibition lowered spindle elongation velocities drastically compared with controls (spindle elongation velocity $0.89 \pm 0.25$ versus $2.36 \pm 0.08$ $\mu m/min$ ), inducing complete lack of spindle elongation in 30% of the cells (4 out of 12 cells; Figures 4A, 4B, S1A, S4A-S4D; Video S5), suggesting the effect of this double depletion can be modulated further by inhibition of EG5.
+The kinesin-6 MKLP1 and kinesin-6 MKLP2 play a supporting role in spindle elongation

+Interestingly, double depletion of both kinesin-6s had a significant effect on spindle elongation, lowering the velocity more than 50% when compared with control cells (Figures 4A, 4B, S1A, S1D, and S4A-S4C), implying their role in the spindle elongation.
+Interestingly, co-depletion of MKLP1 and MKLP2 together with EG5 inhibition lowered spindle elongation velocities drastically compared with controls (spindle elongation velocity 0.89 ± 0.25 versus $2.36 \pm 0.08 \mu$ m/min), inducing complete lack of spindle elongation in 30% of the cells (4 out of 12 cells; Figures 4A, 4B, S1A, S4A-S4D; Video S5), suggesting the effect of this double depletion can be modulated further by inhibition of EG5.
 The velocities of spindle elongation after the combined MKLP1, MKLP2, and EG5 perturbation were similar to those after the combined KIF4A and EG5 perturbations during the first 2 min of anaphase (Figure S1A).
-However, unlike in KIF4A/EG5 perturbation, the spindles in MKLP1/MKLP2/EG5 perturbation started to elongate 2 min after anaphase onset and increased their length by $4.34 \pm 1.25 \,\mu m$ within 5 min from the onset, which is significantly more than the elongation of 1.23 $\pm$ 0.88 $\mu m$ in KIF4A/EG5 and 1.50 $\pm$ 0.68 in PRC1/EG5 during the same time period, but less than 7.1 $\pm$ 0.51 $\mu m$ in control cells (Figure 4C).
+However, unlike in KIF4A/EG5 perturbation, the spindles in MKLP1/MKLP2/EG5 perturbation started to elongate 2 min after anaphase onset and increased their length by $4.34 \pm 1.25 \,\mu m$ within 5 min from the onset, which is significantly more than the elongation of 1.23 \pm 0.88 μm in KIF4A/EG5 and 1.50 \pm 0.68 in PRC1/EG5 during the same time period, but less than 7.1 \pm 0.51 μ m in control cells (Figure 4C).
 These results suggest that KIF4A has a stronger effect on anaphase elongation than MKLP1 and MKLP2.